TDCOSMO XV: Population Analysis of Lines of Sight of 25 Strong Galaxy-Galaxy Lenses with Extreme Value Statistics

 Each of the ingredients discussed above involves its own set of challenges.
-The $\kappa_{\rm{ext}}$ measurement is unique in that the challenge is largely a problem of data management.
+The $\kappa_{\rm{ext}}$ measurement is different in that the challenge is largely a problem of data management.
 The relative density of a given field around some lens of interest is determined by comparing the field to a large number of fields randomly drawn from some large reference survey.
 The data for this procedure is readily available from the various survey teams.
 The challenge then is building tools that are capable of doing this comparison for dozens or even hundreds of lens fields at once, while being flexible enough to allow us to evolve our techniques forward without starting from scratch.
-However if this challenge is solved, this analysis serves as an excellent testing ground for building systems that do astronomy at scale.
+However, if this challenge is solved, this analysis serves as an excellent testing ground for building systems that do astronomy at scale.

-The long-term goal of the cosmography community is provide constraints on $H_0$ with precision comparable to that of more mature probes such as the distance ladder \citep[e.g.][]{Riess_2022}, Cosmic Microwave Background \citep[e.g.][]{planck_2020} or Baryon Acoustic Oscillations \citep[e.g.][]{Cuceu_2019}.
-Being independent of these probes, cosmography is well-positioned to provide insight into the Hubble Tension \citep{Di_Valentino_2021} once this higher level of precision is realized.
+The long term goal of the cosmography community is to provide constraints on $H_0$ with a precision comparable to that of more mature probes such as the distance ladder \citep[e.g.,][]{Riess_2022} or the cosmic microwave background \citep[e.g.,][]{planck_2020}.
+Being independent of these probes, cosmography is well positioned to provide an insight into the Hubble Tension \citep{Di_Valentino_2021} once this higher level of precision is realized.
 The combined statistical power of the population of lenses that will become available in the next decade should be sufficient to provide such a constraint, but only if we have the analysis tools to match it.
 In this work, we analyze a population of 25 strong galaxy-galaxy lenses from the Strong Lensing Legacy Survey (SL2S) sample.
 We use the number counts techniques described in \cite{0924_los} to estimate $\kappa_{\rm{ext}}$ along the line of sight to each individual lens, and then use the hierarchical techniques discussed in \cite{hier_los_app} to infer population parameters.
-We introduce a new statistical model for the resultant distributions, which provides potential insight into the primary source of signal in $\kappa_{ext}$.
+We introduce a new statistical model for the resultant distributions, which provides a potential insight into the primary source of signal in $\kappa_{ext}$.
 This process additionally serves as a test of the ability of our techniques and software to work at scale.